 Which brings us to the dilemma of meaningless.
 If one clings to old ideals, beliefs, ways of being as if for dear life, then there must be a very good reason.
 Because the problem to be tackled, with the help of the therapist, lies in not just helping a client to discard old, no longer useful belief systems but in facing the inevitable question which then arises which is, What now?!
 It is not simply enough to discard the old self, without, at least having some idea about what this new self is going to be.
 Of course, this is not always possible and thus, a person can experience a period of time in which they must exist without the (some might say illusory) solidity of a definable set of values, beliefs, goals, and/or meaning.
 What the existentialist Victor Frankl termed an existential vacuum (Corey, 2009).

-So, it is not surprising that in counselling a person may resist facing making those choices which will eventually lead to the change they may say they seek.
+So, it is not surprising that in counselling, a person may resist making those choices which will eventually lead to the change they may say they seek.
 A counsellor may help their client, not by telling them what they ought to do, but by helping the client to face their own personal void or existential vacuum with strength, courage and purpose.
-Interestingly, meaning as such is like the holy grail of existence.
+Interestingly, meaning is like the holy grail of existence.
 In that, as cited in Corey (2009), meaning is quite often found by chance and not by direct pursuit.
 To pursue meaning as an end in itself is often a fruitless, frustrating and pointless endeavour.
-Both Frankl and Yalom (1980) are in concert with the assertion that, “finding meaning in life is a by-product of engagement” (p.151).
+Both Frankl and Yalom (1980) are in concert with the realization that “finding meaning in life is a by-product of engagement” (p.151).

-Perhaps, as Claessens (2009) describes in her article, Mindfulness and Existential Therapy, the answer to the resolution of the dilemmas of existence and living within the existential givens as outlined above lies in what Buddhist teaches as the middle path.
-That is, not allowing either spectrum of the paradoxes we face to have undue influence but by consciously acknowledging their existence and proceeding, with mindfulness and compassion, anyway.
+Perhaps, as Claessens (2009) describes in the article, Mindfulness and Existential Therapy, the answer to the resolution of the dilemmas of existence and living within the existential givens as outlined above lies in what Buddhist teaching calls the middle path.
+That means, not allowing either spectrum of the paradoxes we face to have undue influence on us, instead, consciously acknowledging their existence and proceeding, with mindfulness and compassion, anyway.

 Acceptance of the givens of existence, like the four described above, can go a long way towards achieving these ends for the client.
 With a focus on the therapeutic relationship, being present with the client, taking a non-expert, non-judgmental and compassionate approach, an existential counsellor attempts to help facilitate change in a client that can be truly revolutionary and long lasting.
 Whilst not focusing on symptoms and behaviours can seem counterintuitive to today’s therapist, existential therapy aims to address the underlying truths or facts of existence, which can be extremely liberating and healing.